Frequently Asked Questions Regarding Immigration Bonds

 If the alien cannot pay the sum in full, he or she can hire an immigration bond agent to post a surety bond with the ICE.
 In most cases of this, no money is exchanged, rather insurance is used to provide the sum from the bond company to the court.
 The detainee need only pay the agent a bond premium, an average of 15% in Florida.

-US Immigration Bonds offers to help aliens attain ICE immigration bonds with a lower premium of 12% and a $10 filing fee.
+US Immigration Bonds offers to help aliens attain ICE immigration bonds with a lower premium starting at just 2% of the bond amount plus a $40 filing fee.

 What do immigration bonds cost?